blackstrype/quarkus-microservices-training/labs/lab_3_data_access_with_panache.md

 4.  **Write the Production Code for `create`**

-    Create a new Java class named `TrainStop` in the `src/main/java/com/example/` directory.
-This class will be a Panache Entity, so it should extend `PanacheEntity`.
-Add the following fields: a `stationId` (String) to reference an external station and an `arrivalTime` (Instant).

-    ```java
-    package com.example;

-    import io.quarkus.hibernate.orm.panache.PanacheEntity;
-    import jakarta.persistence.Entity;
-    import java.time.Instant;

-    @Entity
-    public class TrainStop extends PanacheEntity {
-        public String stationId;
-        public Instant arrivalTime;
-    }
-    ```

     Create a new Java class named `TrainStopResource` in the `src/main/java/com/example/` directory.
 This class will expose the RESTful API for managing your train line's stops.
 Implement the `create` method to handle the `POST` request.

     ```java